 About Lakeba Group

 Established in 2013, the Lakeba Group is an established technology innovator with a business platform for creating, building and scaling digital solutions.
-Headquartered in Sydney, Australia, the Lakeba Group has a global team of over 150 people with international offices in the USA, Europe, India and Singapore.
-The Lakeba Group identifies opportunities and solves problems with scalable platforms rapidly commercialised to transform industries across the globe.
+Headquartered in Sydney, Australia, the Lakeba Group has a global team of over 150 people with international offices in the USA, Europe, India, and Singapore.
+The Lakeba Group identifies opportunities and solves problems with scalable platforms rapidly commercialized to transform industries across the globe.